aswinnarayanan/vnm/README.md

 ```
 docker run --privileged --name vnm -v ~/vnm:/vnm -e USER=neuro -p 6080:80 vnmd/vnm:20210523
 ```
+(notice: There is a bug in docker 3.3.0 for Mac that makes this command not run correctly and there will be no application menu when you start the desktop.
+Update your docker version when you see this!)

 * Windows:
 ```
 docker run --privileged --name vnm -v C:/vnm:/vnm -e USER=neuro -p 6080:80 vnmd/vnm:20210523